Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Possible explanations of negative results

-This observation makes us wonder why these examples are not good enough.
-One possibility might have to do with an hypothetical insufficient capability of the generator models to effectively mimic $A$.
+This observation leads us to question why these examples are not of sufficient quality.
+One possibility could be the hypothetical insufficient capability of the generator models to effectively mimic $A$.
 If this hypothesis is correct, we should observe a gradual improvement when transitioning from the simplest generator (\gru) to a somewhat complex one (\transformer) and to a relatively large one (\gpt); however, this trend does not evidently emerge from our results.
-This does not rule out the conjecture though, since it could well be the case that the modelling power required for such a complex task simply goes far beyond the capabilities of our candidate transformers, making the relative differences amongst these models anecdotal.
+This does not rule out the conjecture though, since it could well be the case that the modelling power required for such a complex task simply goes far beyond the capabilities of our candidate transformers, making the relative differences among these models anecdotal.

 Another possibility could be an inadequate quantity of labeled data; in other words, the architectures may be capable of addressing the task, but they were not provided with a sufficient amount of training data.
-Such an hypothesis cannot be easily validated nor refuted from the results of our experiments, since there seem not to be any clear trend in terms of performance that correlates, by any means, with the size of the datasets.
-While it is likely that the generation process would benefit from the addition of many more data, this is something we have not attempted in this paper.
-The reason is that the need for so many training data would call into question the utility of this tool for tasks of AV, since data scarcity is an intrinsic characteristic of the most typical AV problem setting.
+Such an hypothesis cannot be easily validated nor refuted from the results of our experiments, since there does not appear to be any clear correlation among generation quality and the size of the datasets.
+While it is likely that the generation process would benefit from the addition of more data, this is something we have not attempted in this paper.
+The reason is that the need for so much training data would call into question the utility of this tool for tasks of AV, since data scarcity is an intrinsic characteristic of the most typical AV problem setting; indeed, we observe that adding synthetic samples to a dataset that already has an ample amount of data has an extremely limited effect on the performance (see the case of the \texttt{Victoria} dataset in Section~\ref{subsec:exp_results}).